charlesnathansmith/crackmes/EsoLangVM/writeup.md

 then how 8cc compiles that to bytecode to understand what's mapped to what from that side.

 We'll stick to understanding how the bytecode works and not worry about what any of it translates to in ELVM's language description.
 As a side note for now, skimming through the code a bit, we can see the output strings getting loaded a char at a time starting at 00100BCF.

-# Building the stub list
+# Building the macro list

 The "proper" way to go about doing this would probably be through a Python script loaded into IDA, but the subsystem for interacting with the debugger varies between IDA versions and it's all kind of finicky.

 I just saved a copy of the full disassembly listing (listing.txt).
-We can open it in Notepad++ and search for all instances of "jumptable 00101DFB case", since that table seems to have entries for all of the stubs:
+We can open it in Notepad++ and search for all instances of "jumptable 00101DFB case", since that table seems to be the first xref to each stub and appears in its comments:

 ```
 	Line   606: LOAD:0010152A                 jmp     loc_111224      ; jumptable 00101DFB case 0